Walk

 Bolingbroke, a 5th or 6th century Saxon name means ‘the home by the brook of Bulla’s people’.
 Mentioned in the Domesday Book as having a church, three mills, a market and annual fair, the village’s prosperity really took off with the building of the castle around 1220.

 • 1Walk along Church Lane.
-At the top of the lane bear left and cross the field heading towards the church.
+At the top of the lane bear left on to a public footpath, and cross the field heading towards the church.
 Walk along the top edge of the second field and enter the churchyard through the gate.

-• 4Turn right, past St Peter’s and St Paul’s church, and follow the road as it bends right and then left, signed to Spilsby.
+• 4Turn right, past St Peter’s and St Paul’s church, and follow the road through the village and stay on it as it bends left, signed Spilsby.

 • 7Where the footpath meets a bridleway, in front of a barn, turn right along the bridleway.
-At the next path junction turn right along the footpath.
+After approximately 500m and at the next path junction turn right along the footpath.

-• 8Approximately 50m after the stream turn left onto another footpath and bear left to the corner of the field and the entrance into Keal Carr Nature Reserve.
+• 8Approximately 50m after the stream turn left onto another footpath and follow the path to the entrance into Keal Carr Nature Reserve.
 Enter the reserve and follow the footpath along a boardwalk and up some steps.

-• 9Follow the footpath sign out of the reserve and walk along the fence line for 50m before turning left across the field heading towards the barns on the far side of the A16 road.
+• 9Follow the footpath out of the reserve and walk straight ahead along the fence line for 50m before turning left across the field heading towards the barns on the far side of the A16 road.

 • 10At the A16 turn right and follow the roadside path.
 Take the public footpath on the right immediately after the road to Old Bolingbroke.
-Turn left in front of the house, to return to the A16.
+At a junction of paths and in front of a house turn left, to return to the A16.
 Turn right and follow the roadside path for approximately 0.75 miles (one kilometre).
+(You will cross the A16 twice to follow the roadside pavement).

-• 11Take the public footpath on the right just after the turning to Old Bolingbroke and cross the field, go behind the farm buildings and through the yard to the lane.
-Turn left and, at the main road, right to return to the start.
+• 11Take the public footpath on the right just after the turning to Old Bolingbroke and cross the field., Walk in front of the farm buildings and across the yard and continue straight on between bungalows to Church Lane.
+Turn left to return to the starting point.

 The walk uses quiet roads, field paths, tracks and roadside paths.
-You are likely to encounter stiles and livestock.
+The busy A16 is crossed twice.
+Ther are no stiles.
+You are likely to encounter livestock.

 Lincolnshire wildlife trust